leandroarndt/msfs_livery_tools/README.md

 # MSFS Livery Tools

 MSFS Livery Tools is set of tools to help creating livery for existing aircrafts on Microsoft Flight Simulator 2020.
-It is currently capable of:
+It deals with all bureaucratic steps of livery creations, so that you can focus on your creative work:

 * Converting texture images from and to DDS format.
 * Creating the directory structure of a package.